 He participated in many international scientific projects, including “Atlas of Greek and Roman World” (coordinated by the University of North Carolina at Chapel Hill and Princeton), Groupement de Recherche Européen: “Trouvailles monétaires” (coordinated by CNRS in Paris), and “NETConnect: Connecting European Culture through New Technology” in the frames of the EU-Programme “Culture 2000” (coordinated by Calabria University).

-Aleksander Bursche published three books and more than 150 papers and reviews on numismatics.
+Aleksander Bursche published four books and more than 160 papers and reviews on numismatics and archaeology.
 He was advisory editor of “Antiquity” (Cambridge, UK).
 Currently he is editor of “The Journal of the Archaeological Numismatics” (Brussels) and “Notae Numismaticae” (Cracow), among others.
 He organized eight conferences in Poland, Germany and Italy, and he managed and participated in 20 field work expeditions in several countries.

 He holds many fellowships and functions: A.v.
 Humboldt-Research Fellow (Frankfurt am Main), Research Fellow at the Wolfson College (Oxford), Research Fellow of the American Academy in Rome, correspondent member of the German Archaeological Institute (DAI), President of the Board of the consortium DARIAH-PL, vice-president of the Scientific Board of the Science-Centre Copernicus in Warsaw, vice-president of the Scientific Board of the Institute of Archaeology, University of Warsaw, member of the board of the “Arbeitsgemeinschaft zur Archäologie der Sachsen und ihrer Nachbarvölker in Nordwesteuropa”, member of the Scientific Board of the Archaeological Museum in Biskupin and National Museum in Szczecin.